Stanford in the Vale

 The next century saw considerable growth in the population and consequently in the number of inhabited houses in Stanford, peaking in the 1850s-70s, then declining somewhat until the 1900s.
 Similar population trends occurred in other, but not all, villages in this part of the Vale.

-The Wilts and Berks Canal, connecting the Kennet and Avon Canal, Melksham, Chippenham, Calne, Wootton Bassett, Swindon, and thence also to Cricklade via the North Wilts Canal and Lechlade via the Thames & Severn Canal, Longcot, Wantage and Abingdon on the River Thames, was constructed in 1795-1810.
+The Wilts and Berks Canal, connecting the Kennet and Avon Canal, Melksham, Chippenham, Calne, Wootton Bassett, Swindon, and Cricklade, via the North Wilts Canal, and Lechlade, via the Thames & Severn Canal, and Longcot, Wantage and Abingdon, on the River Thames, was constructed in 1795-1810.
 The West Challow and Uffington sections were completed in 1805-07, and the Canal was officially opened in September 1810.
-It was prosperous up to the early 1840s, then declined.
+It was prosperous up to the early 1840s, when it began to face competition from railways, and then declined.
 The canal was abandoned by an Act of Parliament in 1914.

-The Great Western Railway's London to Bristol line was opened on 30 June 1841, following an Act of Parliament passed in August 1835.
+The Great Western Railway's London to Bristol line was opened on the 30th June 1841, following an Act of Parliament passed in August 1835.
 The siting of a locomotive works at Swindon led to a huge increase in population there, just as the building of a junction and branch line to Oxford (1844) led to a large increase in the population of Didcot.
-Challow Station (previously known as the Faringdon Road Station) was within walking distance of Stanford, giving the village better access to the country at large.
-A branchline from Uffington to Faringdon was opened in 1864, being finally closed to goods trains in the late 1950s.
+Challow Station (known as the Faringdon Road Station until the Faringdon Branch opened) was within walking distance of Stanford, giving the village better access to the country at large.
+A branch line from Uffington to Faringdon was opened in 1864, being finally closed to goods trains in the late 1970s.
 Challow Station's goods service was closed in 1965, the passenger trains service already having ceased in 1960, leaving Didcot and Swindon as the nearest train stations.

 << Previous: Early Modern Stanford Next: The Great War >>